AMA urges that FDA modify risk reduction plans

 The FDA has not required manufacturers to obtain input from practicing physicians on “elements to assure safe use” when such elements are included in REMS; however, nor has it outlined methods to assess the impact of REMS on patient access to needed drugs.

-In its letter, the AMA recommended that the FDA: require this type of consultation with specialty societies and practicing physicians; ensure that manufacturers evaluate the impact of REMS on patient access and clinical practice; provide for review of proposed REMS by the FDA Advisory Committees; and reduce the administrative burdens associated with REMS.
+In its letter, the AMA recommended (PDF) that the FDA: require this type of consultation with specialty societies and practicing physicians; ensure that manufacturers evaluate the impact of REMS on patient access and clinical practice; provide for review of proposed REMS by the FDA Advisory Committees; and reduce the administrative burdens associated with REMS.